What happened on this day in history: Caligula becomes emperor of Rome, the My Lai Massacre takes place, and more.

 American soldiers slaughter more than 500 people in the South Vietnamese village of My Lai in what’s now known as the My Lai Massacre.

 Members of the U.S. Army’s Charlie Company received word that the Viet Cong were in the area, and though the soldiers found mainly women, children, and elderly people in My Lai, Lieutenant William Calley ordered his troops to kill them anyway.
-Many of the women and young girls were raped by the troops before their death.
+The troops raped many of the women and young girls before their deaths.
 The Army covered up the massacre for a year, but when the American public eventually found out, the news greatly contributed to anti-war sentiment.

 1984: Gary Plauché Kills Son’s Rapist In The Airport